StratusLab/documentation/source/admin-guide/12-couchbase.rst

 ----------------

 Couchbase is available as a standard RPM package from the Couchbase website.
-The company distributes two versions of the database from their
+The company distributes two versions of the database:
-website: a "community" version and an "enterprise" version.

-The community version is open source and released under the Apache 2 license (the same as for StratusLab).
+- The **community version** is open source and released under the Apache 2 license (the same as for StratusLab).
 StratusLab uses this version for all of its own deployments and tests.
 For convenience, the RPM package for Couchbase is included in the StratusLab yum repository.

-The enterprise version requires the purchase of a commercial license for anything other than small test deployments.
-However the commercial support for deployment problems and software bugs may be interesting for those deploying mission-critical cloud infrastructures.
+- The **enterprise version** requires the purchase of a commercial license for anything other than small test deployments.
+The commercial support may be interesting for mission-critical cloud infrastructures.
 StratusLab should work with the enterprise version, but does not require it.
+The enterprise version is not systematically tested by the StratusLab collaboration.

 +--------------------+--------------------------------------------+
 | init.d script      | couchbase-server                           |